Majors & Minors

 Major Requirements

-A major in philosophy consists of at least nine departmental courses, which must include the following:
+A major in philosophy consists of at least nine departmental courses, which must include those listed below.
+The courses listed satisfy the requirements by default.
+Other classes may be used to satisfy these requirements with departmental approval.

 Philosophy Minor